-5. Trial: August 1, 2011 at 9:00 a.m.
+5. Trial: March 12, 2012 at 9:00 a.m.

-The parties expect that this case will be resolved on motions practice, but if a trial is necessary it shall be to the court.
-This case will take one day to try.
-Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.
+Trial shall be to the court, and should last about one day.
 The court shall try the issues of liability and damages without bifurcation.
 A copy of this court's procedural order for non-jury cases is attached.